coderefinery/documentation/_episodes/04-sphinx.md

 $ sphinx-quickstart
 ```

 The quickstart utility will ask you some questions.
-For this exercise, enter the following answers (in most cases
+For this exercise, enter the following answers.
+In most cases
-the default options are used.
-Note that people using Windows should change the last answer to `y`).
+the default options are used, but we will choose to not create Makefiles and instead build the documentation directly with `sphinx-build`.

 ```
 > Root path for the documentation [.]: